GiovanniPicogna/observability-td/referee_report/referee_report.md

 Could then the inner pressure peak be affected since it is caused by the dT/dr change at the midplane?
 Is the inner peak relevant for the dust dynamics?
 It seems to be and it seems to cause the double-peak shape best visible in the bottom left panel of Fig. 5 (unconvolved).

   - The temperature reported in Fig. 2b is the mid-plane temperature, since it is the most relevant for the settled dust grains.
-A fully coupled radiation-hydrodynamic model would not change drastically the temperature profile if the system has reached a radiative equilibrium configuration.
-The temperature prescription adopted in this work has been proven to be consistent with Monte Carlo temperature models (Owen et al. 2010, Picogna et al. 2019).
+A fully coupled radiation-hydrodynamic model would not change drastically the temperature profile if the system has reached radiative equilibrium.
+The temperature prescription adopted in this work has been proven to be consistent with Monte Carlo models (Owen et al. 2010, Picogna et al. 2019).
 It is true that the temperatures are tabulated, but they are so as a function of the local disk and stellar irradiation properties.
 The transition between the X-ray heated and the screened region is a physically thin layer which is challenging to spatially solve numerically but it has been previously tested that an increased resolution does not change the global properties of the disk and the wind.
 The inner pressure peak, having a short radiative equilibrium timescale, would not be affected by a fully coupled radiation hydrodynamic model, and it would not change significantly for an increased resolution.
 As shown in Figure 3 only the smallest grain size modelled (s = 0.01 cm) can reach the X-ray heated region and potentially be entrained in the disk wind.
 A fully coupled radiation hydrodynamics model would be better able to address the entrainment of dust of this and smaller sizes that can on short timescales be entrained in the wind flow.
 However this size has a limited impact on the simulated dust emission continuum in ALMA Band 3 and 7.
 I overplot the locations where dP/dR=0 on top of Fig. 4 to show the impact of pressure peaks on the dust continuum emission.

 - p 3, r, l.
 49ff: The interpretation of the increased dust scale height does not seem to match the temperature plotted in Fig. 2.
 The temperature (e.g for Rcav=10 au) drops at 8 au but the dust scale height is increased up to 12.5 au.
 My guess for the apparent mismatch is that this is because Fig. 2 shows midplane temperature.
 Check this and somehow describe or visualize the relevant temperature (e.g. as a 2D plot)